 Content is designed to provide the basic concepts of pharmacology.
 Concepts of pharmacology including modes of action, uses, modes of excretion effects, side effects, and patient care required for specific pharmacologic agents.
-Prerequisite: Admission into the Radiologic Technology Program.
+Required: Admission into the Radiologic Technology Program.

-RT 5.798 Diagnostic Imaging Comprehensive Review I
+RT 5.798 Diagnostic Imaging Comprehensive Review I (10 brs, 1 cr) As needed

 Prepares students to take the National ARRT examination.
 Allows a student to practice taking the exam using simulation tests.
 Introduces test-taking methods and skills, study skills, and memorization techniques.
 Reviews all pertinent program and course materials and education.
 Prepares students for graduation and the workforce.
-Prerequisite: Admission into the Diagnostic Imaging Program.
+Required: Admission into the Diagnostic Imaging Program.

-RT 5.799 Diagnostic Imaging Comprehensive Review II
+RT 5.799 Diagnostic Imaging Comprehensive Review II (10 brs, 1 cr) As needed

 Prepares students to take the National ARRT examination.
 Allows a student to practice taking the exam using simulation tests.
 Introduces test-taking methods and skills, study skills, and memorization techniques.
 Reviews all pertinent program and course materials and education.
 Students learn to effectively communicate employability skills to a prospective employer upon completion of the national examination.
-Prerequisite: Admission into the Diagnostic Imaging Program.
+Required: Admission into the Diagnostic Imaging Program.